HGTS-Former: Hierarchical HyperGraph Transformer for Multivariate Time Series Analysis: Our Proposed Approach

 \subsection{Loss Function}

-For different downstream tasks, such as forecasting, imputation, we can define different output heads.
-For forecasting and imputation tasks, we use the linear layer as the output head, and the loss function is the MSE loss function.
+For different downstream tasks, such as forecasting and imputation, we can define different output heads.
+For forecasting and imputation tasks, we use the linear layer as the output head, and the loss function is the Mean Squared Error (MSE) loss function.
+Specifically, the MSE loss function can be written as follows: